 Yes, you can roast frozen broccoli at the same temperature as fresh broccoli.
 Simply add 5 minutes to the roasting time and toss the frozen broccoli half way through the 25 minute cook time.

-- If you don’t already have prepared rice, start by cooking the brown rice.
-You can do this on the stove, in an Instant Pot or a rice cooker.
+- If you don't already have prepared rice, start by cooking the brown rice.
+Follow this post for how to cook brown rice on the stove, in an Instant Pot or in a rice cooker.